 Generally, no. There is no cost and no direct financial advantage to Honors Program membership.
 Exceptions are the Hamel Scholarship and Governor's Success Scholarship, both of which require active participation in the Honors Program.
 The Presidential, Dean's, and Director's Scholarships do not require Honors Program participation.

 The Honors Program does manage a number of funds that distribute small scholarships annually.
 Students are invited to apply for these scholarships beginning in the Sophomore year.
 Learn More

 If you are a new admit to UNH and have been offered Honors admission, we will assume that you are participating in the program unless you opt out.
 In May, we'll send an email to all new Honors admits asking you to confirm participation in the program.

 Yes, in some ways.
 Honors courses are designed to challenge motivated, high-achieving students.
 However, this doesn't necessarily mean more pages of reading or writing.
 Honors professors design courses to go into greater depth, allow students to follow their own interests, and find connections to the world outside the classroom.
 Students report that Honors courses challenge them to think more deeply and creatively, and that while they are sometimes difficult, the difficulty is outweighed by their interest in the courses.
 Grade in Honors courses tend to be at least as high as grades in other courses; taking Honors courses is not likely to harm your GPA.

-- 4 Honors Discovery courses (16 credits), including one Honors Inquiry Seminar and one Honors Symposium.
-Students entering UNH before 2016 do not need to complete an Honors Symposium.
+- 4 Honors Discovery courses (16 credits), including two Honors Seminars (which are discussion-based courses with no more than 20 students).
 These courses also fulfill University Discovery requirements.